Melancholie der Engel

-Melancholie der Engel (English: The Angels' Melancholia) is a 2009 German independent arthouse horror film directed, shot and edited by Marian Dora and co-written by Dora and Carsten Frank (under the pseudonym Frank Oliver, used due to artistic disagreements).
-The film revolves around a dying man, Katze (Carsten Frank), who reunites with an old friend, Brauth (Zenza Raggi), to return to an old house which holds a dark past.
-It received polarizing reviews, with some praise towards the cinematography, but most condemned it as hardcore exploitation with repetitive and meaningless depravity communicating its nihilistic message.
-Despite its negative reception, the film garnered a cult following within the extreme cinema community.
+Melancholie der Engel is a 2009 German independent extreme horror film directed, shot, and edited by Marian Dora, who co-wrote the screenplay with Carsten Frank.
+The film stars Frank and Zenza Raggi as old friends who reunite and return to a house with a dark past.

+Melancholie der Engel premiered at the Weekend of Fear Festival on 1 May 2009, and polarised critics upon release; some praised Dora's cinematography, but most condemned the film as an exploitative work showing repetitive and meaningless depravity to communicate a nihilistic message.
+Its depictions of sexual violence and legitimate animal cruelty have garnered widespread controversy.
+Despite its negative reception, it became a cult film amongst fans of extreme cinema.

 Plot

 A man named Katze meets with his old friend, Brauth.
 Together, they go to a carnival where they meet two sixteen-year-old girls, Melanie and Bianca.
 At a bar, a woman named Anja joins them.
 Katze and Brauth take the group to an old house where the two men have a dark past.
 On the way, Katze shows signs of illness.

 On their second night in the house, Heinrich, an elderly artist who claims to be a dead man, arrives, accompanied by a young woman named Clarissa, who is in a wheelchair and has a colostomy.
 The group consumes alcohol, opium and cocaine while discussing their different philosophies on life.
 Katze, Brauth and Anja reveal their nihilistic nature to the two girls, claiming they wish for there to be no life after this one.
 Katze cuts Anja's breast with a scalpel, to which she reacts with pleasure.

 The following morning, the group travels to a pond near a factory, where Brauth reveals that Katze does not have much time to live.
 Katze meets a nun near a farm who leads him to a neighboring church.
 The nun begins to pray and then undresses and masturbates while Katze enters the crypts, watching the tombs with morbid curiosity; at the same time, Melanie assists in hunting and slaughtering a pig, and Brauth rapes Anja.

 That night, Brauth, tired of Clarissa's laments, drags her into a basement.
 He tortures her by ripping out her ostomy bag, jamming his fingers into the stoma, then throwing her from her wheelchair and abandoning her.
 During the night, Bianca awakens and claims that she "heard the voice of the dead."
 Katze checks and finds nothing but a rabbit that had been hanged by Heinrich.
 Katze beheads the rabbit and takes the head to bed with him.
 He has a dream in which he frolics naked in a field with the dead rabbit before burying it.

 Brauth walks with Melanie and Bianca the next day, and he tells them that even after knowing Katze for many years, they struggle to understand each other due to their philosophical differences.
 Meanwhile, Katze and Anja embrace sexually and Katze reveals his final hours are upon him.